 When is Power BI Workspace Collection support discontinued?

-Customers that are already using the Power BI Workspace Collections solution can continue to use it until the end of June 2018 or until the end of their support agreement.
+Customers that are already using the Power BI Workspace Collections solution can continue to use it until the end of their support agreement.

 In what regions can I create a PBI Workspace Collection?